 Dr Olivia Harrison (née Faull) DPHil (Oxon) BPhEd(Hons) BSc

 Research into mental health and its relationship to interoception (how we perceive our body), with a particular focus on perceptions of breathing (MRI, computational modelling).

 Translational research, including development of clinically relevant disease models as a platform to investigate potential therapies for neurological conditions (like stroke and HD).

-Associate Professor Bruce Russell
+Professor Bruce Russell

 Discovery of biomarkers that could be used to predict drug effects and treatment outcomes for people with either drug addiction, schizophrenia, depression, or anxiety (MRI, EEG).